 The importance of rules and laws, whether they be those that govern our school or our country, are referred to and reinforced often, such as in assemblies and when reflecting on behaviour choices.
-At the start of the school year, each class creates a class charter linked to the rights of the child to create an agreement of behaviour between all pupils and the class teacher.
+At the start of the school year, each class will reflect on the school behaviour values of Be ready.
+Be respectful.
+Be safe' and what this means to them as an individual and how it impacts on them being part of a class/year group/school community.